- Can I limit who views which projects?

 - Yes.
 Permissions for Security Command Center can be applied at the organization, folder, and project level.
 For more information on Security Command Center roles, see Access control.

 - How can I export data?

-- To export data from Security Command Center, use the API or the Google Cloud Console.
-For more information about using the Cloud Console, see Exporting Security Command Center data.
+- To export data from Security Command Center, use the API or the Google Cloud console.
+For more information about using the Google Cloud console, see Exporting Security Command Center data.

 - Does Security Command Center support more assets like BigQuery?